mybuddymichael/linter-elm-make/README.md

 ### `Linter Elm Make: Toggle Always Compile Main`

 ### `Linter Elm Make: Clear Project Build Artifacts`
-Deletes the `*.elmi` and `*.elmo` files of your project, excluding those from 3rd party packages.
-This is useful after toggling `Lint On The Fly` or `Always Compile Main`.
+Deletes the `*.elmi` and `*.elmo` files in your project's build artifacts directory (e.g. elm-stuff/build-artifacts/0.17.0/user/project/1.0.0).
+This is useful after toggling `Lint On The Fly` and/or `Always Compile Main` to prevent confusing lint results.

 ## Prior Art